AlexanderZug/AlexanderZug/README.md

 ### 😁 Hi there!

 My name's Alexander, I'm a software developer in Python with knowledge of frontend.
-I'm looking for new interesting projects or job opportunities.
-I also currently study on the Yandex course (Python Developer).
-Here you can find my projects completed both independently and during training on the course.
+Here you can find some of my projects.

 ### 🎹 Languages and Tools
 ![](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)